MoiColl/Tree_of_life_2020/Week39/friday/README.md

 #### 1.2.
 R tutorials

-- To get started, you can follow the [BasicBasics1](https://rladiessydney.org/courses/ryouwithme/01-basicbasics-1/) brief tutorial of what are the different windows in Rstudio and the handy options produced by R-Ladies Sydney.
+- To get started, you can follow the [BasicBasics1](https://rladiessydney.org/courses/ryouwithme/01-basicbasics-1/) brief tutorial of what are the different windows in Rstudio and the handy options, produced by R-Ladies Sydney.
 I also recomend to watch the youtube [video](https://youtu.be/kfcX5DEMAp4).

     + In the BasicBasics 1 video, they talk about R Projects.
 Don't worry about that, we are not going to use them in this course.